aplteam/Tatin/docs/TatinForContributors.md

 We discuss the two different scenarios one after the other.

-### Testing while developing

-#### Executing all tests

-It is recommended to start a fresh APL session and then load the Tatin project into the CLEAR WS before running any test cases.

-Use `]Cider.OpenProject` to do this.

 A> ### Creating a new version
 A>
 A> Creating a new version is actually discussed later in this document, but there are situations when you need to create a new version _before_ you execute the test cases.